soodaayush/leetcode/README.md

 ## Inspiration

-I wanted to enhance my problem-solving skills and heard that LeetCode was a very good platform for that.
+I wanted to enhance my problem-solving skills through the problem-solving platform named LeetCode.
 I want to maintain a frequency of solving one LeetCode problem per week.

 ## Challenges

 The biggest challenge was, and still is, thinking of very efficient solutions for complex problems.
-I want to target for O(1) efficiency in terms of runtime and memory when possible.

 ## Lessons Learned